 WOODWORKS BY TED TODD FLOORING

 English Oak wood floors are packed with tremendous beauty in each and every plank.
-Our English Oak wood flooring is rich in colour and undulation to the touch.
-These floors can be crafted from both new and antique timbers.
-Regardless of the age of the English Oak, the look is timeless.
-Respecting the heritage of old English Oak floors used in some of England’s historic country houses, these floors, such as Galion from Woodworks by Ted Todd, are understated yet luxurious flooring which leave a traditional authentic feel on projects.
+Rich in colour and undulation to the touch, these floors can be crafted from both new and antique English Oak timbers.
+Regardless of the age of the English Oak wood, the look is timeless.
+Respecting the heritage of old English Oak flooring used in some of England’s historic country houses, these floors, such as Galion from Woodworks by Ted Todd, are understated yet luxurious flooring which leave a traditional authentic feel on projects.
 Natural imperfections are to be celebrated in timber, and the same goes for English Oak.
 From mysterious grain patterns and medullary rays, to large splits and knots, you’ll find something new every time you visit these classic English Oak floors.

 What Is English Oak Wood Flooring?